raspberrypilearning/serene-scene/en/step_3.md

 ## Colour the flowers

-You changed the `size`{:class="block3looks"} of the tree by using a `tree`{:class="block3variables"} variable.
+You used a `tree`{:class="block3variables"} variable to change the `size`{:class="block3looks"} of the tree.
 You can now use a variable to change the colour of the flowers.

 --- task ---

-Click on the flowers sprite and then create a new variable called `spring-flowers`{:class="block3variables"}.
-Go back to the previous step if you can't remember how to do this.
+Click on the **flowers** sprite, then create a new variable called `spring-flowers`.
+If you can't remember how to do this, go back to the previous step.

 --- /task ---

 --- task ---

-You can change the `color effect`{:class="block3looks"} of the flowers, in the same way you changed the `size`{:class="block3looks"} of the tree.
+You can change the `color effect`{:class="block3looks"} of the flowers, in the same way that you changed the `size`{:class="block3looks"} of the tree.

 ![image of flowers sprite](images/flowers-sprite.png)